How Our Meetings Work

 During the meetings, we sit in a circle where writers take turns reading one piece of prose or poetry to the group.
 Once a writer has finished reading, the other writers in the room take turns in offering comments, criticism, and suggestions for improvement.
 Please do not argue with what others say about your work.
 You are free to ignore criticism, although most of us find it very helpful in improving what we write.

 If you don’t wish to comment on another person’s writing, you can simply say, “I pass” and we will move on to other members of the group.

-Writers of prose fiction read once per meeting while poets read their work twice.
+In every meeting, writers of prose fiction read their piece once, while poets read their piece twice.